antonsbox/simple-blog/README.md

-# angular2-skeleton
+# simple-blog

-> angular2-skeleton Angular 2.
+> simple-blog on Angular 2.

 ## Dependencies